Voice over: a plea for imperfection

 Get naked

-With a little practice, anyone can read a script aloud very easily if you don't bring anything to the table.
+With a little practice, any French voice actor (or any voice actor for that matter) can read a script aloud very easily if you don't bring anything to the table.
 It's easy, it's hollow, it's meaningless.
-If you put your heart and soul into it, if you tell the story (whether it's a few words in a TV ad or an audio book lasting several hours), even with considerable experience, everything changes: it becomes much more difficult, you stumble, you row... and that's where it gets interesting.
-By exposing ourselves, by laying ourselves bare, we feed the script with our own humanity, our inherent imperfection: we 'give it life'.
+If you put your heart and soul into it, if you tell the story (whether it's a few words in the tagline of a TV spot or an audiobook lasting several hours), even with considerable experience, everything changes: it becomes much more difficult, you stumble, you struggle... and that's where it gets interesting.
+By exposing ourselves, by laying ourselves bare, we infuse the script with our own humanity, our inherent imperfection: we 'give it life'.

-I'm not going to tell you here how, as a French voice actor(or as a voice actor in general) it's technically feasible, the topic is too vast to cover in a single article.
-But without going into too much detail, the voice (and its transmission), because of its non-linear physical composition, is imperfect.
-It is this imperfection that needs to be exploited.
-That said, I can tell you how NOT to do it: with tricks, pirouettes and other sweeper feints.
+I'm not going to tell you here how, as a voice actor, it is feasible, the topic is too vast to cover in a single article.
+But without delving too deeply into the details, the voice (and its transmission), due to its nonlinear physical makeup, is imperfect.
+It’s this imperfection that must be harnessed.
+That said, let me tell you how you absolutely CANNOT achieve it: with tricks and gimmicks.
 GIVE an INTENTION.
-Note the capitalisations.
-That's the real secret.
+Take note of the capitalisations.
+That’s where the real secret lies.

 The intention in voice over